 October 2010 – The U.S. Department of Education (USED) released its regulation requiring institutions to document that they have the proper approval to serve students in other states.

-June 2012 – The U.S. Court of Appeals upholds the District Court’s ruling to vacate the distance education portion of the regulation.
-As a result, there is no enforceable Federal Regulation!
+June 2012 – The U.S. Court of Appeals upholds the U.S. District Court’s 2011 ruling to "vacate" the regulation on procedural grounds.

 May 2014 – A negotiated rulemaking committee did not come to consensus for a Federal regulation for State Authorization of Distance Education.